 My goal is to have no repeats in my final year.
-Ever since that ‘Getting to Grips’ session, Catherine has been my support tutor every week.
+Ever since that ‘Getting to Grips’ session, I've had a support tutor every week.
 She is the reason why I am still in college.
 I have failed over and over and over again but that is why I will succeed.

 What was the turning point which encouraged you to embrace your dyslexia?

-Again, Catherine is the reason why I now embrace my dyslexia.
+Again, the Learning and Teaching team is the reason why I now embrace my dyslexia.
 For a long time, I had a negative mindset.
 I was fed up of constantly feeling like a failure and my family always comparing me to my older sister who has two degrees and would have no problem studying for 10 hours while I struggle to sit still for 30 minutes.
 I was tired of never getting anything easy.
 It was only in 3rd year that I began to embrace my dyslexia.

 Did you know that 40% of all self-made billionaires are dyslexic?
 Stephen Spielberg, Whoopi Goldberg, Muhammad Ali, Richard Branson and Kiera Knightly are all dyslexic and hugely successful in their area.
 I began to research more about dyslexia and in doing so began to understand myself better.
 I came to realise that I can and I will succeed in life with dyslexia.